ELIZABETH-BINEY/alx-system_engineering-devops/0x00-shell_basics/README.md

-My second commit
-"It allows you to issue your command..."
+First1=It allows you to issue your command...